fkaduk/kobodeck/README.md

 There has been some [reports](https://gitlab.com/anarcat/wallabako/issues/22) of instability introduced by Wallabako on Kobo readers.
 While we have yet to confirm a definite correlation, it is possible that installing Wallabako on your reader makes it more unstable.

-We have unconfirmed reports of lost wifi passwords, trouble reconnecting USB and momentarily disappeared collections.
-Usually, restarting the device fixes the issue, but you may want to get familiar with the [uninstallation](#uninstalling) procedures and the [bug reports](https://gitlab.com/anarcat/wallabako/issues) before you continue.
+In particular, we have confirmed reports of lost wifi passwords.
+We also have unconfirmed reports of trouble reconnecting with USB and momentarily disappeared collections.
+Usually, restarting the device fixes the issues, but you may want to get familiar with the [uninstallation](#uninstalling) procedures and the [bug reports](https://gitlab.com/anarcat/wallabako/issues) before you continue.

-That said, the author has been using Wallabako for months and while there are sometimes small irritants (mostly lost wifi password), things generally work fine.
+That said, the author is using Wallabako on a daily basis and while there are sometimes small irritants things generally work fine.

 Download and install
 ====================